Ty France Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.74 team ERA that ranks second across all league pitching staffs.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins allow the fourth-fewest home runs in baseball (100 total, one per game).
+- The Twins have a 3.73 team ERA that ranks second among all MLB pitching staffs.

-- His most recent time out came on Saturday against the Oakland Athletics, when the righty tossed three innings, surrendering three earned runs while allowing four hits.
+- The Twins allow the fifth-fewest home runs in baseball (102 total, 1.1 per game).

-- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
-Opponents have a .271 batting average against him.
+- In his last appearance on Saturday against the Oakland Athletics, the right-hander threw 5 2/3 innings, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.